 The Navajo volcanic field is a diffuse group of intrusions, dikes, and some extrusive rocks of early Neogene (mid-Cenozoic) age scattered between Gallup and Farmington, New Mexico and Window Rock, Arizona.
 The most famous intrusion is Ship Rock.
 Intrusive rocks in the Navajo volcanic field, like most of those elsewhere within Colorado Plateaus province, include some unusual ultramafic rocks such as minette, vogesite, and kimberlite as well as altered and serpentinized basaltic tuff and tuff breccia.

-As a rule these types of volcanic rocks are indicative of derivation of magmas from deep within the continental lithosphere and from a mantle source that is somewhat different in composition than "typical" mantle.
-Minette consists of alkali feldspar, biotite or phlogopite, and diopside.
-Diopside (pyroxene), phlogopitic biotite and olivine occur as phenocrysts in many hand samples.
+As a rule, these types of volcanic rocks are representative of magmas that derived from deep within the continental lithosphere and from a mantle source that is somewhat different in composition than "typical" mantle.
+For example, the rock called minette consists of alkali feldspar, biotite or phlogopite, and diopside.
+Diopside (which is a pyroxene), phlogopitic biotite and olivine all occur as phenocrysts (very large crystals) in many hand samples.